Here’s How to Shop for Your Whole Thanksgiving at Costco

 There are two kinds of people—those who serve canned cranberry sauce and those who must make it themselves.
 Costco is prepared for both, with the grab and go convenience of pre-made cranberry sauce, and a generously stocked produce department, filled with fresh whole cranberries, oranges, and lemons, the perfect ingredients for a tart homemade cranberry sauce.

 From the comfort food starches we all crave to favorite fall greens like Brussels sprouts, Costco has an ample selection of grab-and-go side dishes, as well as washed and ready veggies.
-Here are some easy Thanksgiving sides all of your guests will love.

 You could boil, mash and season those potatoes by yourself (because you have nothing else to do that day, right?), or you could pick up a pan or two from Costco.
 They offer both Yukon Gold and sweet potato varieties, either of which can be dressed up with favorite toppings to turn into semi-homemade sides.